Filing Your Income Taxes

-You can find your AGI on line 11 of the 2020 Form 1040 when you complete your tax return and before taking this deduction.
+You can find your AGI on line 11 of the 2021 Form 1040 when you complete the first page of your tax return and before taking this deduction.
 You can deduct the full amount of the insurance premiums you pay if your AGI falls below these limits.
 Otherwise, the IRS provides a Mortgage Insurance Premiums Deductible Worksheet on its website to help you calculate how much of a deduction you’re entitled to claim, as well as an interactive calculator online.

 How to Claim the Deduction